-Common Alder has dark green foliage throughout the season.
+Common Alder has dark green deciduous foliage on a tree with an oval habit of growth.
 The oval leaves do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.

 Common Alder is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.